idelfonsog2/idelfonsog2.github.io/README.md

 The result out of it is that developers can make a set of reusable tests and stakeholders, product owners, QA tester can expand the tests into every state of the system.

 Developers only need to keep following their TDD approach.

 ---

-## Writting software asynchronously

-With my ongoing project feature at the [top](#featured-app) I have been able to gather all the knowledge I gain into a single application... more like many realated to the same application.

-I'm really grateful and content about the excitement there is in the [#SwiftLang]() community.
-Many people think: _You write iPhone applications_ - __maybe!__ I can relate to this conversation [twitter video](https://twitter.com/davejacobseniOS/status/1453743066137907204)

-[Swift](https://www.swift.org) is an open source language which has achieve things like [differential progamming](https://en.wikipedia.org/wiki/Differentiable_programming), [functional programming](https://en.wikipedia.org/wiki/Functional_programming), and [**server-side development**](https://vapor.code).
-Within the last 2 weeks ago! 🤯, the language gain two new milestones [**Concurrent programming**](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html) and [**Distributed Computing**](https://github.com/apple/swift-distributed-actors).
-Amazing 🚀.

-For my project, I have been able to combine and use the server-side development, concurrent programming and leverage the use of declarative programming.
-These were things that I was looking at the progress of, mainly thanks to the [Swift Evolution](https://github.com/apple/swift-evolution) [#iOSApp](https://apps.apple.com/us/app/evolution-app/id1210898168).

-I'm not only writting the mobile front end and the backend with, the above as I mentioned.
-I'm also working with another recent feature announce [Swift AWS Lambda](https://github.com/awslabs/aws-sdk-swift), at this point you might wonder? _Maybe is overkill?
-Do you pretend to add everything that you find?
-When would I ship it?_ Valid questions!
-That's why I mentioned them.

-### The true is

-- Learn cross platform development N time
-- Write the app for the mobile N time
-- learn go or python N time
-- develop your backend in javascript N time
-- Deploy to a cloud provider N Time
-- Leveraging other people to get those task done N time

-Do the above yoursel in Swift... priceless

-Nov 4, 2021

----